rootburak/rootburak/README.md

+Hello, I'm Burak and I'm 20 years old.
+My interest in technology started at the age of 10 with HTML and WordPress.

+At 11, I began to focus on cybersecurity.
+I gained knowledge on various topics such as phishing, DDoS attacks, and RAT (Remote Access Trojan) viruses.

 At 14, I started learning C# and Unity, which led me to game development.
 During this time, I developed several games, which improved my programming

 skills and expanded my knowledge of software development.